hankei6km/mdast-qrcode/README.md

 convert "qrcode:" to dataURL in Image URL of [mdast](https://github.com/syntax-tree/mdast).
 Images only support `root / paragraph / image` or `root / paragraph / link / image`  hierarchy.

+If `image` is exist after the QRCode, that` image` will be converted as logo image.

 #### options